Grading Every Deal at the 2019 NBA Trade Deadline

 Suns: C+

+About LaVar Ball willing Lonzo Ball-to-the-Suns into in existence...um, well, that's not going to happen.
+They've found another guard.

-The Suns are effectively exchanging bad money for bad money.
+Phoenix is effectively exchanging bad money for bad money.
 Ryan Anderson is guaranteed $15.6 million of next year's $21.3 million salary.
 Tyler Johnson has a $19.3 million player option he's definitely going to exercise.

 Paying either of them isn't ideal, but Johnson is younger (26) and fills a playmaking void in the backcourt.
 Though not a true point guard, he allows Devin Booker to spend more time off the ball.
 That's a win.

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.